-In August of that year a British force of some 25,000 men was sent to the aid of the Khedive of Egypt, whose rule was threatened by a nationalist uprising led by Arabi Pasha, that is, Colonel Ahmed Arabi (now often spelt Urabi or Orabi), who had been the Egyptian Minister for War.
+In August of that year, a British force of some 25,000 men was sent to the aid of the Khedive of Egypt, whose rule was threatened by a nationalist uprising led by Arabi Pasha, that is, Colonel Ahmed Arabi (now often spelled Urabi or Orabi), who had been the Egyptian Minister for War.

 The setting for the action depicted in the poem is similar to that in which several minor actions took place on the route alongside the Sweetwater Canal from Ismailia to Tel-el-Kabir.
 The Egyptian forces had attempted to prevent the British advance at a number of places, using troops protected by entrenchments covered by artillery fire or by defending one or two small existing forts.

 The story is told in Kipling’s familiar near-Cockney speech as if narrated by a gunner from the Royal Artillery.
 In the opening lines, he tells of the gunners’ hard work in serving the guns in Egyptian conditions, then the story switches to the way in which the battery concerned celebrated the fact that the captain, normally the second-in-command of a battery of six guns, had been selected for service with the Royal Horse Artillery (RHA).
 This is the elite branch of the Royal Artillery, which at that time deployed with and supported the cavalry.